hotpunkx/glitchguess/docs/prd.md

 - No text input required (human keeps answer in mind)
 - AI generates intelligent yes/no questions based on selected category and previous answers
 - Three response buttons: Yes / No / Sometimes
-- AI makes educated guesses based on accumulated information and category constraints\n
+- AI makes educated guesses based on accumulated information and category constraints
-### 2.4 AI Thinks Mode
+\n### 2.4 AI Thinks Mode

-\n- Display selected category at top of screen
-- AI secretly selects a random word strictly within the chosen category (animal, object, famous person, movie, or place)
+- Display selected category at top of screen\n- AI secretly selects a random word strictly within the chosen category (animal, object, famous person, movie, or place)
 - Human types and submits yes/no questions
 - AI responds with Yes/No/Sometimes based on its secret answer
 - Human can make guesses at any time

 ### 2.5 Game Progress Display

-- Question counter showing current question number out of 20\n- Question history panel displaying all previous Q&A pairs in chronological order
+- Question counter showing current question number out of 20
+- Question history panel displaying all previous Q&A pairs in chronological order
 - Clear visual distinction between questions and answers

 ### 2.6 End Game Conditions